Open Mon.-Sat. 10 a.m.-5 p.m., Sun. 12-5 p.m. Closed holidays.

 Visit the Peter V. Bianchi Artists Studio.
-Visit and learn about the creative process with artists demonstrating their craft.
-Located on the second floor of the KPM’s Fine & Decorative Arts Gallery.
-View the Spring 2014 schedule here.
+Visit and learn about the creative process with artists demonstrating their craft (select days and times).
+This is located on the second floor of the KPM’s Fine & Decorative Arts Gallery.

 In addition to the special exhibits listed in the events tab above, Birds and Mammals of North America are on display in the Museum's Abbott Labs Treasures Gallery through 2014.
 From turtles and turkeys, to bison and black bears, some of the beloved animals from the KPM collections are in the first floor display cases.